 Barbecued baby back ribs are a legend, but many shy away from making them out of fear.
-Roasting them in the oven makes the process long, but simple as sugar bread (buttered white bread with sugar).
+Roasting them in the oven makes the process long, but it is really as simple as making sugar bread (buttered white bread with sugar).

-Rib meat is tough, so a long cook time is essential to tenderize these ribs.
-The secret is a low oven temperature and very long roasting.
+Rib meat is tough, so a long cooking time is essential to tenderize the ribs.
+The secret is a low oven temperature and a very long roasting time.
 “Low and slow,” the experts tell you.

 What are the two methods for cooking ribs in the oven?

 There are two methods for oven cooking baby back ribs.
-They are similar, but different.
-You can roast them in a covered pan, or an open pan.
+They are similar, but definitely also have their differences.
+You can roast them in a covered pan or an open pan.

 NOTE: Although the USDA suggests ribs should be done to 145° F, most rib experts cook to 185° to 190° F.